nils-mathieu/sentinel/readme.md

 ### Sentinels?

 A sentinel is a special value that is used to determine the end of an array.
-For example, in C, the `char *` type is a pointer to a "null-terminated" string.
+For example, in C, the `char *` type can be a pointer to a "null-terminated" string.
 This is an example of sentinel-terminated slice.

 ```txt
 CString: